 Orchestral Academy of Münster

-The Orchestral Academy of Münster, now currently under development, is a joint project by the Münster University of Music at the WWU and the Sinfonieorchester Münster.
+The Orchestral Academy of Münster is a joint project by the Münster University of Music at the WWU and the Sinfonieorchester Münster.

 The Orchestral Academy combines top-quality artistic instruction provided by international professors at the University of Music with first-rate orchestral practice.
 It is one of the world’s first educational institutions for future orchestral musicians that interlinks higher education for prospective musicians with practical, on-the-job experience with a professional orchestra.